 Confidentiality is defined as a set of rules or a promise that limits access or place restrictions on certain types of information.
 Within the health care setting, confidentiality is a major issue in patient/resident care.
-Healthcare workers, nurses; LPN, RN, ARNP, Physicians, Physical, Occupational, Speech Therapist, Certified nursing assistants as well as everyone who works with the patient has to maintain confidentiality of patient information.
+Certified nursing assistants as well as everyone who works with the patient has to maintain confidentiality of patient information.
 For example: you cannot talk about the patient with others who are not working with the patient and you cannot leave patient's chart at the bedside for unauthorized personnel to view.
 Legally, you can be fined or imprisoned; if you talk about the patient or share patient information.
 HIPAA laws must be followed and maintained.